 - Migraine.
 Early research suggests that taking alpha-lipoic acid daily for 3 months improves the severity and frequency of migraines.
 But it doesn't reduce the number of monthly migraines.

 - Muscle strength.
 Early research shows that taking alpha-lipoic acid while undergoing heavy training might help to maintain muscle strength.

 - Build up of fat in the liver in people who drink little or no alcohol (nonalcoholic fatty liver disease or NAFLD).
 Early research shows that taking alpha-lipoic acid doesn't help break down liver fat in people with NAFLD.

 - Low blood pressure that occurs upon standing (orthostatic hypotension).
 Early research shows that taking alpha-lipoic acid might help prevent blood pressure from dropping upon standing in some people.

 - Narrowing of blood vessels that causes poor blood flow to the limbs (peripheral arterial disease).
 Early research shows that taking alpha-lipoic acid twice daily might reduce pain associated with exercise in people with peripheral arterial disease.

 - A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
-Taking alpha-lipoic acid might help with the control of blood sugar in some women with PCOS.
+Taking alpha-lipoic acid might help with the control of blood sugar.
 But it doesn't seem to improve hormone levels, body weight, or excessive body hair.